eric-brechemier/scopeornot/README.txt

-  Wrap your modules in scope() calls, and switch the implementation of scope to run the code synchronously or asynchronously, optionally defining a module in global scope or in a shared context, using CommonJS Modules or Asynchronous Module Definition.
+  Wrap your modules in scope() calls, and switch the implementation of scope to run the code synchronously or asynchronously, optionally defining a module in global scope or in a shared context, using CommonJS Modules [2] or Asynchronous Module Definition [3].

   This project defines a single function scope() with multiple implementations.
   The goal is to make the definition of modules and private scopes slightly